Environmental Strategy MSc – 2023 entry

 Both full-time and part-time students must complete five compulsory modules and four elective modules by the end of their MSc.
 The dissertation forms one of the compulsory modules.
 You can start this MSc at the beginning of either the first semester in September or the second semester in February.

 The academic year begins with an induction week when students are introduced to the University and full-time students choose their elective modules.
-If you’re a part-time student you can enrol in modules close to the time they wish to take a module.
+If you’re a part-time student, you can enrol in modules closer to the time you wish to take a module.

-During Semester 2, you’ll begin to focus on your dissertation, with a series of seminar events held to help you refine your ideas and make a start.
-You’re free to choose your own dissertation topic.
-Most choose topics related to issues or ideas encountered in the taught modules, or in a professional context, which relates to environment or sustainability.
+You will work on your dissertation in Semester 2 and in the summer if you started your course in September, or during the summer and in Semester 1 if you started your course in February.
+You’re free to choose your own dissertation topic and a series of seminar events will be held to help you refine your ideas and make a start.
+Most students choose topics related to issues or ideas encountered in the taught modules, or in a professional context, which relates to environment or sustainability.
 You’ll be allocated a dissertation supervisor to help guide you through the dissertation process.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: